 For me, the packaging and print would make the album more personal, and I could appreciate the design that went into it and I would read the lyrics as I listened, it was my way of connecting.

 Looking at a screen rather than being able to hold and flick through something provides a completely different experience.

-For this reason there is a certain nostagia I feel when I get a really well designed item of print, be it a corporate brochure design, catalogue design or (thanks to the vinyl revival) new LP.
+For this reason, there is a certain nostalgia I feel when I get a really well-designed item of print, be it a corporate brochure design, catalogue design or (thanks to the vinyl revival) a new LP.

 Good print design, especially corporate brochure design is a dying art form, but something which is still extremely effective.